 Skip to Main Content

-- Meet funder requirements: Many funding agencies now require a research data produced under their funds be made publicly available and/or have a formal data management plan.
+- Meet funder requirements.
+Many funding agencies now require a data management plan (DMP) and require data to be made publicly available.

 Data Management Plan Components